yangtseng/scDrugplus/README.md

-# scDrug: From scRNA-seq to Drug Repositioning
+# scDrug+: From scRNA-seq to Drug Repositioning

-The scDrug constructed a workflow for comprehensive analysis on single-cell RNA sequencing (scRNA-seq) data.
+The scDrug+ constructed a workflow for comprehensive analysis on single-cell RNA sequencing (scRNA-seq) data.
 It provided a powerful tool with various functions, from fundamental data analysis to drug response prediction, and treatment suggestions.

-The scDrug went through three parts on raw scRNA-seq data investigation: **Single-Cell Data Analysis**, **Drug Response Prediction**, and **Treatment Selection**.
+The scDrug+ went through three parts on raw scRNA-seq data investigation: **Single-Cell Data Analysis**, **Drug Response Prediction**, and **Treatment Selection**.

 - **Single-Cell Data Analysis** performed data preprocessing, clustering, cell type annotation, Gene Set Enrichment Analysis (GSEA), and survival analysis.